 Recognized Loss on Purchase Commitments - The Company assesses whether losses on long term purchase commitments should be accrued.
 Losses that are expected to arise from firm, non-cancellable, commitments for the future purchases are recognized unless recoverable.
 When making the assessment, the Company also considers whether it is able to renegotiate with its vendors.
-The recognized loss on purchase commitments is reduced as inventory items are purchased.
+The recognized loss on purchase commitments is reduced as inventory items are received.
+If, subsequent to an accrual, a purchase commitment is successfully renegotiated, the gain is recognized in the Company's condensed consolidated statement of operations.
 No new contracts were identified in 2017 or 2016 that required a new loss on purchase commitment accrual.

-Fair Value of Financial Instruments - The carrying amounts reported in the accompanying condensed consolidated financial statements for cash, accounts receivable, accounts payable and accrued expenses and other current liabilities approximate their fair value due to their relatively short maturities.
-The fair value of the cash equivalents, note payable to principal stockholder, senior convertible notes, the facility financing obligation, the milestone rights liability and the warrant liability are disclosed in Note 8 - Fair Value of Financial Instruments.
+Fair Value of Financial Instruments - The carrying amounts reported in the accompanying condensed consolidated financial statements for cash, accounts receivable, accounts payable and accrued expenses and other current liabilities (excluding the milestone rights liability) approximate their fair value due to their relatively short maturities.
+The fair value of the cash equivalents, note payable to principal stockholder (also referred to as The Mann Group Loan Arrangement), senior convertible notes, the facility financing obligation, the milestone rights liability and the warrant liability are disclosed in Note 9 - Fair Value of Financial Instruments.